 Born in Houston, Texas, Strahan spent most of his youth in Germany, where his father Gene was stationed in the U.S. Army.
 Strahan returned to the U.S. for a portion of high school and soon was recruited to play football at Texas Southern University.
 As a senior at Texas Southern, Strahan was selected first team All-America by the Associated Press when he recorded a school-record 19 sacks and 62 tackles, 32 of which cost opposing teams 142 yards in combined losses.

 Now partnered with longtime friends Constance Schwartz and Mark Sudack to form SMAC Entertainment, Strahan brings his skills, determination, leadership, experience and humor to the multi-dimensional entertainment management, branding, and production company.
 In October 2013, they announced the start of production on an untitled biopic of boxer Arturo Gotti, alongside executive producer Mark Wahlberg.
-Additionally, Strahan hosted and executive produced Nickelodeon's inaugural Kid's Choice Sports Awards in July.
+Additionally, Strahan hosted and executive produced Nickelodeon's inaugural Kid's Choice Sports Awards.